rajeshso/cordapp-poker/README.md

 copy your quasar JAR file to the lib directory.
 You will then need to specify ``-javaagent:lib/quasar.jar`` and set the run directory to the project root directory for each test.

+## Building the nodes
+./build.sh would build the project with the four nodes:
+Notary
+Dealer
+Player A
+Player B

+If you are looking to run only unit tests, you may run the script :
+./test.sh

 ## Running the nodes

 See https://docs.corda.net/tutorial-cordapp.html#running-the-example-cordapp.